fractal/media-autobuild_suite/README.md

 For `--enable-cuda-nvcc` and `--enable-libnpp` to work, you need NVIDIA's [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) installed with `CUDA_PATH` variable to be set system-wide (Usually set by default on CUDA SDK install) and VS2017 or better installed which should come with `vswhere.exe`.\
 If for some reason `CUDA_PATH` isn't set and/or `vswhere.exe` isn't installed, you need to export the `CUDA_PATH` variable path using the above mentioned user files and manually export the correct `PATH` including the absolute `cygpath` converted path to MSVC's `cl.exe`.

-### You do not need to do the following if you installed the SDK with the default locations etc and you have 8.3 short paths enabled or if you installed to a directory without any spaces
+### You do not need to do the following if you installed the SDK with the default locations and you have 8.3 short paths enabled or if you installed to a directory without any spaces

 If you did not understand any of the words above, assume the best and hope the compilation will succeed the first time, else try reinstalling the SDK and MSVC to a path without any spaces.